Gift Acceptance FAQs

 • Share donor contributions (including source, amount, and use) publicly

-What’s our policy on anonymous donations?
+What is the WHO Foundation’s policy on anonymous donations?

 Our policy is to name contributors for gifts over $100,000.
 In exceptional cases and only in line with our Gift Acceptance Policy, anonymity may be permitted.

 Consistent with data protection regulations, including GDPR, we request permission from donors to disclose their information publicly.
-Some donors request privacy from public disclosure and have no interaction (or influence) with WHO; even in these instances, the same due diligence process is applied and the source of funds is known to the WHO Foundation.
+Some donors request privacy from public disclosure and have no interaction (or influence) with WHO; even in these instances, the same due diligence process applied and the source of funds is known to the WHO Foundation.

 Why not publish every donor’s name?

 Some donors prefer not to be publicly named for discretion, privacy, safety, or other practical reasons.
 This is common practice in fundraising.
 But no gift or donor is ever unknown to the WHO Foundation.
-To further promote openness to scrutiny on how funds are used, we have a Whistleblowing Policy, which is supported by an external reporting service.

 Why is there a difference between your tables of funds received in a particular year and your published annual, audited statements?

 There is a difference in the figures in our annual report, the contribution tables and our audited financial statements.
-The reason is simple.
+Within the Foundation, we categorize funds in three ways:

 • Funds raised in a given year which includes firm pledges from donors and which may be for one year or several (future) years (as has been the focus of our work from 2024)